-In terms of bug finding, AFLSMART discovered bugs in 10 subjects while AFL and AFLFAST could not detect bug in four of them (Tables 3 & 4).
-After analyzing the crashes, we reported 33 zero-day bugs found by AFLSMART out of which only 17 bugs were also found by AFL and AFLFAST.
+reported 33 zero-day bugs found by AFLSMART out of which only 16 bugs were found by AFL and AFLFAST.
 Vice versa, all zero-day bugs that AFL and AFLFAST found were also found by AFLSMART.
-Hence, AFLSMART discovered almost twice as many bugs as AFL/AFLFAST.
+Hence, AFLSMART discovered twice as many bugs as AFL/AFLFAST.
 Table 4 shows the detailed bugs found by AFLSMART and the baseline.
 17 bugs are heap & stack buffer overflows (many of them are buffer overwrites) which are known to be easily exploitable.
-The maintainers of these programs have fixed 17 bugs we reported.
-The MITRE corporation has assigned 13 CVEs to the most critical vulnerabilities.
-In Table 4, for each unique bug we also report the number of runs (out of 20 runs) a technique had discovered the bug.
+The maintainers of these programs have fixed 12 bugs we reported.
+The MITRE corporation25 has assigned eight (8) CVEs to the most critical vulnerabilities.